astronomer/docs/astro/develop-project.md

 Use the `include` folder to store additional utilities required by your DAGs.
 For example, templated SQL scripts or a custom helper function that's used in an operator and that you can reference in multiple DAGs.

 Astronomer recommends storing the `include` folder inside the `dags` directory of your Astro project.
-If you're using [DAG-only deploys](deploy-code.md#deploy-dags-only), this:

-- Allows you to deploy DAG code without an image restart by running `astro deploy --dags`.
-- Makes sure that your DAGs can access your utility files when you deploy them.
+If you're using [DAG-only deploys](deploy-code.md#deploy-dags-only), this allows you to deploy DAG code without an image restart by running `astro deploy --dags` and makes sure that your DAGs can access your utility files when you deploy them.

 Here is how the recommended directory structure might appear: